-In addition to all these features, I love Rainmaker for the user friendly interface.
+In addition to all these features, I love Ruzuku for the user friendly interface.
 When you login, you have a dashboard which shows you a summary of your analytics for website traffic, sales, conversion rates, and more.
 Then there are tabs that take you to pages for Design, Content, Traffic, Conversion, Results, and Education.

 Simply click in and out of each of these pages via the tabs to access the different aspects of your course.

 Analytics are super important so that you can see how users are interacting with your landing pages and checkout page.
-This detailed information Rainmaker shows you will allow you to make tweaks to increase your conversion rate of potential customers into a paying customers.
+This detailed information Ruzuku shows you will allow you to make tweaks to increase your conversion rate of potential customers into a paying customers.

-How much does Rainmaker cost?
+How much does Ruzuku cost?

 I also have used Udemy and Teachable which both have free account options but you may be limited on features and the company may take a large cut of each sale which adds up over time if you sell lots of memberships to your courses.

 I would weigh the costs and benefits first and if you can swing $79/month, then go with Ruzuku!
 You won’t regret it.

 Once you’ve determine your platform you’ll sell courses and collect payments on you can begin creating your course.
 I recommend staying organized as well as you can because there will be a lot of files being created and saved on your computer.